 "All staff members should be aware of systems within their school which support safeguarding and these should be explained to them as part of staff induction.
-This includes: the school's child protection policy; the school's staff behaviour policy (sometimes called a code of conduct); the safeguarding response to children who go missing from education; and the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies)."
+This includes: the school's child protection policy; the school's staff behaviour policy (sometimes called a code of conduct); the safeguarding response to children who are absent from education, particularly on repeat occasions and / or prolonged periods; and the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies)."

-KCSIE 2022
+KCSIE 2023

-This guidance was updated in May 2019 via the safer recruitment consortium, this guidance can be accessed here
+This guidance was updated in February 2022 via the safer recruitment consortium, this guidance can be accessed here